taers232c/GAMADV-XTD3/README.md

 |    :---:    |      :---:      |   :---:   |

 # Installation - Upgrading from Standard GAM
-Use these steps if you have used any version of GAM in your domain.
+Use these steps if you have used any version of Standard GAM in your domain.
 They will update your GAM project and all necessary authentications.

 | [Downloads] | [Configuration] | [UpgradeFromStandard] |